hzrd149/obsidian-nostr-publisher/README.md

 > Publish and manage nostr articles from Obsidian

-A rewrite of [nostr-writer](https://github.com/jamesmagoo/nostr-writer) plugin using Applesauce and focused entirely on nostr articles.
+A rewrite of [nostr-writer](https://github.com/jamesmagoo/nostr-writer) plugin focused on nostr articles and using [applesauce](https://github.com/hzrd149/applesauce) and [blossom](https://github.com/hzrd149/blossom-client-sdk).

 ## Install / Update